2017-usfca-biol-395/ifinney-week05-homework-QC-and-BLAST/README.md

 # Sequence QC and BLAST homework assignment for BIOL395
-## Due as a pull request on September 27, 2017 before 11:30 am
+## Due as a pull request on Friday, September 29, 2017 before 11:30 am

 The **goal of this assignment** is to work through the first stages of a realistic analysis workflow, starting with downloading of fastq files, through QC checks, trimming, and finally BLASTing them against a local copy of GenBank (on the server).
 The data we will be using is from the NCBI Sequence Read Archive study number ERP022657.
 A summary of the information is available [here](https://www.ncbi.nlm.nih.gov/Traces/study/?WebEnv=NCID_1_128047291_130.14.22.33_5555_1505945515_1626731749_0MetA0_S_HStore&query_key=5).
 The metadata from this study is included in the git repository for this assignment in a `data/metadata` directory.